Convert a regular project into a Maven project

 Also, there is no POM template generated.
 All dependencies (including module dependencies) need to be manually included into POM.

 IntelliJ IDEA adds POM to the project and a Maven layout for the existing elements.
-IntelliJ IDEA also generates the corresponding structure in the Maven Projects tool window.
+IntelliJ IDEA also generates the corresponding structure in the Maven tool window.